 Well before the time of Christ, the ancient Egyptians collected essential oils and placed them in alabaster vessels.
 These vessels were specially carved and shaped for housing scented oils.

 Essential oils and ancient Egypt and King Tut's tomb

-In 1817, the Ebers Papyrus, a medical scroll over 870 feet long, was discovered.
-Dating back to 1500 B.C., the scroll included over 800 different herbal prescriptions and remedies.
-Other scrolls described a high success rate in treating 81 different diseases.
+In 1817, the Ebers Papyrus, a wellness scroll over 870 feet long, was discovered.
+Dating back to 1500 B.C., the scroll included over 800 different herbal preparations to support health and wellness.
+Other scrolls described their effectiveness.
 Many mixtures contained myrrh and honey.
-Myrrh is still recognized for its ability to help with infections of the skin and throat, and to regenerate skin tissue.
-Because of its effectiveness in preventing bacterial growth, myrrh was also used for embalming.
+Myrrh is still recognized for its powerful cleansing properties, especially for the mouth and throat, and its ability to smoothe the skin and promote a smooth, youthful-looking complexion.
+Myrrh was also used for embalming.

 Perhaps the people of ancient times had a greater understanding of essential oils than we have today.